|

 1. because: hoti, goes back to the immediate previous thought in the

-context; the coming of the day of the Lord.
-And it does not need to be
+of the Lord.
+And it does not need to be repeated again.

 It gives the reason you should not be deceived into thinking that the day of